DinaHamdan/FFM/FFM.markdown

 ### Vendredi 26
 DONE SELECT AND convention into html
-CRUD forum
-Delete discussions and comments
+DONE Forum Delete discussions and comments

 ### Reste à faire :